bitw1z/subgoal_decomposition_smooth_trajectories/README.md

 RLBench environment and dataset processing code.
 Trajectory smoothing is applied in this module to generate smooth demonstrations without explicit pauses.
 The main smoothing implementation is located in `pipeline_utils.py`, where Savitzky-Golay filtering is used to smooth joint velocities and end-effector trajectories.

 ### 3D-Diffusion-Policy-master
 Contains both non-goal-conditioned and goal-conditioned DP3 implementations used as low-level manipulation policies.
-The main policy implementation is located in `3D-Diffusion-Policy-master/diffusion_policy_3d/policy/dp3.py`.
+The main policy implementation is located in `dp3.py` and `pointnet_extractor.py`

 The primary difference between the non-goal-conditioned and goal-conditioned variants lies in the encoder architecture:
 - Non-goal-conditioned DP3 uses a point cloud encoder.